slipmatio/logger/README.md

 ## Usage

-The easiest way to use this logger is to install it globally in your main project file.
+The easiest way to use this logger is to install it globally from your main project file.
 It adds a `window.logger` object for you:

 ```js
 import { useLogger } from '@slipmatio/logger/global'